Lucas Hedlund: BK Häcken

-In the Swedish Cup in a 9-1 victory for BK Häcken on August 23, 2017 against Kvibille BK.
-Hedlund made his debut in the Allsvenskan for BK Hakken on November 11, 2018 against IFK Norrköping.
+In the Swedish Cup in a 9-1 victory for BK Häcken on 23 August 2017 against Kvibille BK.
+Hedlund made his debut in the Allsvenskan for BK Häcken on November 11, 2018 against IFK Norrköping.
 However, at the end of the 2018 season he was released by the club.

 Utsiktens

 Hedlund signed a contract with Utsiktens BK ahead of the 2019 season.
 In 2020 Hedlund suffered a serious injury that restricted his play when a knee in the back caused a fractured vertebra and a herniated disc.
 Hedlund extended his contract with Utsiktens BK in January 2022.
 In April 2022 Headland scored the first goal for Utsiktens back in the Superettan following their promotion back for the 2022 season.

+Mezőkövesd

+On 19 January 2024, Hedlund signed with Mezőkövesd in Hungary.

+GAIS

+In June 2024, Hedlund returned to Sweden, joining newly promoted Allsvenskan club GAIS on a three-and-a-half-year deal.